spiral/docs/docs/en/http/routing.md

 ## Closure Handler

-It is possible to pass the `closure` as route handler, in this case our function will receive two
+It is possible to pass the `closure` as a route handler.
+In this case our function will receive two
 arguments: `Psr\Http\Message\ServerRequestInterface` and `Psr\Http\Message\ResponseInterface`.

 ```php